Voiceweb-org/VoiceGPT/README.md

 ## Key Features

-**1. The VoiceGPT is voice based, which means it's conversatonal, but it will focus on voice enabled interaction.**
+* Voice Based.
+The VoiceGPT is voice based, which means it's conversatonal, but it will focus on voice enabled interaction.

-**2. Actions.
-VoiceGTP is going to do actions, most focus on interacting with smart Iot Devices.**
+* Actions.
+VoiceGTP is going to do actions, most focus on interacting with smart Iot Devices.

-**3. Updates.
-It will not be a restricted system, people are going to use it surfe traditonal internet and get updates.**
+* Updates.
+It will not be a restricted system, people are going to use it surfe traditonal internet and get updates.

-**4. Openness.
-Any plugins are able to be registered on it, meanwhile it will havs no censorship.**
+* Openness.
+Any plugins are able to be registered on it, meanwhile it will havs no censorship.

-**5. Cross Platform.
-This means it will be able to installed any any devices, like PC, mobile and Smart IoT embeded Devices.**
+* Cross Platform.
+This means it will be able to installed any any devices, like PC, mobile and Smart IoT embeded Devices.